fivetran/dbt_fivetran_log/README.md

     version: [">=1.0.0", "<1.1.0"]
 ```

+> Note that altough the source connector is now "Fivetran Platform", the package retains the old name of "fivetran_log".

 ## Step 3: Define Database and Schema Variables
 By default, this package will run using your target database and the `fivetran_log` schema.
-If this is not where your Fivetran Log data is (perhaps your fivetran platform schema is `fivetran_platform`), add the following configuration to your root `dbt_project.yml` file:
+If this is not where your Fivetran Platform data is (perhaps your fivetran platform schema is `fivetran_platform`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 vars: